yannisk2/granite-io/docs/design.md

 The key architectural components are:

 - Backend: A shim that provides a thin abstraction to different runtime backends for serving models for inference.
-- Input Processor: It processes or transforms a chat request prior to sending it to the model.
+- Input Processor: A processor that transforms a chat request prior to sending it to the model.
-- Output Processor: It processes or transforms output of a chat request from the model.
+- Output Processor: A processor that transforms output of a chat request from the model.
-- Input Output (IO) Processor: A processor that contains both an input and output processor, and also a backend.
+- Input/Output (IO) Processor: A processor that contains both an input and output processor, and (optionally) a backend.

 The overall architecture is fairly straightforward.
 At the top level, there are _InputProcessors_ and _OutputProcessors_.
-The Input Processor transforms chat request into the format the model requires to perform its baked in additional cpability.
-The Output Processor transforms the output from the model into a format more easily parsed.
+The Input Processor transforms a chat request into the format the model requires to perform its baked-in additional capabilities.
+The Output Processor transforms the output from the model into a more usable format.
 The _InputOutputProcessor_ is a component that combines both an input processor and an output processor within a single entity.
 It also contains a _Backend_ so that it can perform the chat request with the model and then pipe the output to the output processor.
-The first diagram below shows the IO Processor integrates both processors and backend within a single component.
+The first diagram below shows an IO Processor that integrates both processors and backend within a single component.

 <img src="./images/granite-io-full-architecture.png" width="600">

-The IO processor architecture above represents more succiently a single turn chat request.
+The IO processor architecture above represents a single turn chat request.
 In other words, you process the chat request input, inference the model, and finally process the output from the model.
-The IO processor architecture is howevere flexible and able to handle more multi-turn scenarios where there are multiple inference calls which feeds output from one call as input to the next.
-The diagram that follows demonstrates how the IO processor can be implemeted without specific input and output processors
+The IO processor architecture is however flexible and able to handle more multi-turn scenarios where there are multiple inference calls which feed output from one call as input to the next.
+The diagram that follows demonstrates how the IO processor can be implemented without specific input and output processors

 <img src="./images/granite-io-io-proc-architecture.png" width="600">

-The next diagram that follows below show how Input and Output Processors can be used independently with the user performing chat request directly with the model.
-In this instance the user is free to configure what input or output processor to use, or  if only an input or an output processor is required.
+The next diagram shows how Input and Output Processors can be used independently with the user performing chat request directly with the model.
+In this instance the user is free to configure what input and output processor to use -- perhaps using just one instead of both.

 <img src="./images/granite-io-input-output-architecture.png" width="600">